ibm-cloud-docs/apps/creds_cf.md

 ### How the Cloud Foundry space is prepared

-Use the **Deploy to cloud** feature to deploy your app to your Cloud Foundry space.
+Use the **Configure continuous delivery** feature to deploy your app to your Cloud Foundry space.

-If the Cloud Foundry-based resource instance is in the same Cloud Foundry space as the deployed Cloud Foundry application, see the [next section](/docs/apps/creds_cf.html#cf_resource_same).
+If the Cloud Foundry-based service instance is in the same Cloud Foundry space as the deployed Cloud Foundry application, see the [next section](/docs/apps?topic=creating-apps-add-credentials-cf).

-If the Cloud Foundry-based resource instance is in a different space than the target space for the Cloud Foundry application, see the [following section](/docs/apps/creds_cf.html#cf_resource_different).
+If the Cloud Foundry-based service instance is in a different space than the target space for the Cloud Foundry application, see the [following section](/docs/apps?topic=creating-apps-add-credentials-cf#cf_resource_different).

-If the resource that you associated with your application is Resource Controller-based, see [Resource Controller](/docs/apps/creds_cf.html#cf_resource_controller).
+If the service that you associated with your application is Resource Controller-based, see [Resource Controller](/docs/apps?topic=creating-apps-add-credentials-cf#cf_resource_controller).

-#### The Cloud Foundry-based resource is in the same space as the deployed app
+#### The Cloud Foundry-based service is in the same space as the deployed app
 {: #cf_resource_same}

-If the resource that you associated with your application is Cloud Foundry-based, the resource is "bindable" in Cloud Foundry.
+If the service that you associated with your application is Cloud Foundry-based, the service is "bindable" in Cloud Foundry.
 You can see the service in your Cloud Foundry space by connecting your `cf` command line with the correct region + org + space.
-You can tell if the resource is Cloud Foundry-based at the time of resource creation, if you were asked in which Cloud Foundry organization and space to create the resource.
+You can tell if the service is Cloud Foundry-based at the time of service creation, if you were asked in which Cloud Foundry organization and space to create the service.

 You can view bound applications by running the following command:
 ```console